rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 7. Let's add two more params dicts to pass to our template to be able to create a `dev` and `test` project.
 At the top of `enablement-ci-cd/inventory/host_vars/projects-and-policies.yml` create a dictionary called `dev` and `test` similar to how you see `ci_cd` defined.

- * In your editor; Open `enablement-ci-cd/inventory/host_vars/projects-and-policies.yml` and add the following:
+ * In your editor, open `enablement-ci-cd/inventory/host_vars/projects-and-policies.yml` and add the following lines before `openshift_cluster_content`:

 <kbd>📝 *enablement-ci-cd/inventory/host_vars/projects-and-policies.yml*</kbd>
 ```yaml